 Unborn and Infant-Centered Family Support

-In the family support settings, our goal is to effectively build foundation life skills that support the emerging being to grow from the inside out with continuity throughout his or her psyche, energy fields, nervous system and somatic physiological systems.
+In the family support settings, our goal is to effectively build foundational life skills that support the emerging being to grow from the inside out with continuity throughout his or her psyche, energy fields, nervous system and somatic physiological systems.
 It is our goal to support the growth of individuals and families so that they have ready access to their creative and intrinsic resources to build more and more functional and compassionate lives.

-There are two projects related to private practice that I am currently involved.
-One is BEBA (Building and Enhancing Bonding and Attachment) and About Connections.
+There are two projects related to private practice that I am currently involved: BEBA (Building and Enhancing Bonding and Attachment). and About Connections.

 BEBA:

 In the BEBA non-profit research clinic, we find that it takes about 26 to 36 weeks during a baby’s first year of life to effectively build these life skills.
-After families complete this foundation work, we do periodic follow-up sessions to track their growth and to support transitions as the children grow.
+After families complete this foundational work, we do periodic follow-up sessions to track their growth and to support transitions as the children grow.

 We often work in pairs, with two therapists.
 Though I do work with families alone, we find that infant-centered family support can be very effective when facilitators provide the service in tandem or in teams of 2.
 One facilitator can track the baby or children; the other can track the parents.
 This provides a very supportive environment for the families.

 Until recently there has not been enough cultural education and knowledge for most people to comprehend the effectiveness of this model and thus value paying for it.
-Persistence in presenting the work, training professionals, doing process workshops, a growing number of articulate and skilled practitioners and the videos made by Debby Takikawa in the US and Elmer Postile in England have begun to increase the cultural awareness and value.
+Persistence in presenting the work, training professionals, doing process workshops, a growing number of articulate and skilled practitioners and the videos made by Debby Takikawa in the US and Elmer Postle in England have begun to increase the cultural awareness and value.

 In BEBA we offer the service to families who are willing to commit to following through with the whole program irrespective of their ability to pay.
 We ask that families contribute on a sliding scale.
 From 1993 to 2005 I personally donated 2 days a week (when I was not traveling or teaching) to facilitate the work of 7 or 8 families and the clinical training of professionals.
-Presently, in 2012, I along with Tara Blasco are Co= Directors of BEBA.
+Presently, in 2015, I along with Tara Blasco are Co= Directors of BEBA.
 I am not taking new families in BEBA.
 We have BEBA Clinics in both Santa Barbara and in Ojai, California.
-The clinical work in both clinics is staffed by 4 practitioners that have completed the CPBT, assisted or are assisting another CPBT training and have participated in the extensive clinical training program that is provided through BEBA.
+The clinical work in both clinics is staffed by 2 practitioners that have completed the CPBT, assisted or are assisting another CPBT training and have participated in the extensive clinical training program that is provided through BEBA.
 Each practitioner starts as a video-taper, later becomes an assistant, then a facilitator.
 All assistants and facilitators have completed the CPBT and a biodynamic craniosacral training.